holgerkoch/create_book_article_on_ebay_kleinanzeigen/README.md

 2. download the script create_book_article_on_ebay_kleinanzeigen.py and place it in the same directory
 3. configure some values in create_book_article_on_ebay_kleinanzeigen.py
 - bookPrice = "1" for the default price, here 1€
-- configure the ebayKleinanzeigen.py call on the last line os.system("C:\\Users\\ulrik\\AppData\\Local\\Programs\\Python\\Python39\\python.exe kleinanzeigen.py --profile config.json")
+- configure the ebayKleinanzeigen.py call on the last line: os.system("C:\\Users\\ulrik\\AppData\\Local\\Programs\\Python\\Python39\\python.exe kleinanzeigen.py --profile config.json")